Parenting Adult Children

 Make your home a place of warmth and peace.
 Home should be a place where they can let down their guard and not have to perform.
 It should not be a place they do not want to go because they know they will be confronted about anything and everything.
 If something has to be discussed, do it gently and with a consideration of where they may be coming from.

 What if my adult child lives at home?
 This one is a toughie.
 Because of the economic realities of living on their own and the price of college and the debt they may incur, many adult children live in their childhood home.
 There is a balancing act between allowing them to be an “adult,” while also laying down some rules and expectations for them to meet.
 A conversation upfront (like within a week of high school graduation or whenever they are moving back into the house) will help address issues before they arise.
+Check out the list of books in Best Books for Empty Nesters for several suggestions of books on relationships with adult children and dealing with their living in your home.

 Make your rules and expectation reasonable.
 Your adult child is an adult and wishes to be treated as one.
 However, they must understand that your home is not a free rent, free food, free to do as I please whenever I please zone.
 If you want them to mow the grass in the summer in return for living with you, that is reasonable.
 Keeping everyone up who has to be someone where at 8am the next morning while they entertain friends is rude and is an unreasonable expectation on their part.
 However, insisting they keep their high school curfew is unreasonable on your part.
 Listen to them about their expectations like you would any other adult.
 Even if you turn them down, don’t treat them like they are not worthy of being heard.
 I would not hesitate to put an agreement in writing between you and your child.